T

 $20–$35

-Street food, pastizzi, local bakeries, and self-catering.
+Street food, pastizzi, self-catering from local bakeries and supermarkets.

 Transport